openedx/edx-toggles/scripts/how_to/adding_new_ida_to_toggle_report.rst

 Annotation Data
 ---------------
-The toggles are should be annotated in code following edX code annotation:`writing annotations`_.
+The toggles are annotated in code following edX code annotation:`writing annotations`_.
 The `code_annotations`_ tool is used to collect annotations into a report.

 The steps to collect annotations is automated through a jenkins job
   - `groovy job specification`_ in "generate-code-annotation-report"